 Normally, the U locks are covered in vinyl or rubber to prevent corrosion and also helps to protect the paint of your bike.

-Chain Locks.
-These are made out of steel chains and they usually vary in length, weight and chain size.
+Chain locks are made out of steel chains and they usually vary in length, weight and chain size.

 Chain locks often come with a built-in lock using combination locks or keyed locks.